-Remote sensing involves inherent trade-offs between spatial resolution, temporal resolution, and coverage area, which influence the suitability of sensors for different applications (Figure 1.9).
+Remote sensing involves inherent trade-offs between spatial, temporal and spectral resolutions, and coverage area, which influence the suitability of sensors for different applications (Figure 1.9).
 High spatial resolution sensors, capable of capturing fine-scale details, are essential for precise tasks like urban infrastructure mapping or site-specific ecological studies.
 In coastal environments, high-resolution sensors are invaluable for identifying small-scale features such as intertidal vegetation patterns, sediment deposition dynamics, or the mapping of coral reef health.
 However, these sensors typically have lower temporal resolution and smaller coverage areas, limiting their utility for monitoring dynamic or widespread phenomena, such as tracking algal bloom events across entire coastal regions.